mabrinasueller/mabrinasueller/README.md

 - 👋 Hi, I’m @mabrinasueller
-- 👀 I’m interested in learning more about Web Development, especially Backend.
+- 👀 I’m interested in broaden my knowledge about Web Development, especially Backend.
 - 🌱 I’m currently learning at SPICED academy to become a Full Stack Web Developer!
-- 💞️ I’m looking to collaborate on projects to learn and broaden my knowledge.
+- 💞️ I’m looking to collaborate on projects to learn.

 <!---